goc9000/uniarchive2/doc/Archive format research/MSN Messenger XML.md

 ### Anomalies Observed ###

-- The `LastSessionID` is not reliable, I have observed files containing seessions with higher numbers than specified
+- The `LastSessionID` is not reliable, I have observed files containing sessions with higher numbers than specified

 General Format of an Event Node